 People’s emotions are running a mock these days.
 We witness it daily with news stories of violent killings, sexual abuse and terrorist atrocities.
 On our roads, we see drivers filled with rage towards other road users.
 On social media, we read the outright condemnation of individuals in the comments section of a post.
 Also, in the workplace, we observe outbursts from coworkers as just something to tolerate as ‘collateral damage’.
-I too notice myself getting caught up in reactions to people or situations that trigger deep emotions within me.

 In the 21st century, we are invited to unblock our suppressed turmoil and set ourselves free from this overlay of Victorian judgement.
 We are told to stop questioning how we feel and get out of our heads and into our hearts, for only our logical mind is telling us our feelings are wrong.
-Now, in theory, is the time to express what is pent up within to get it out.
+Now is the time to express what is pent up within to get it out.
 We need to cry, breathe, vent our feelings and get back to that childhood innocence……Or do we?

 Here are some of the tools that I use for this:

 - Be OK with your negative emotions.
 The reality is we all feel them from time to time.
 It is part of our human condition.
 We have to train ourselves primarily to be at ease with whatever we are feeling.
 It’s just energy moving through our mind.
 It passes.
 Stand back and observe it.
 When we can detach from our adverse reactions as if we were a fly on the wall watching them, we automatically reduce our identification with them.
 This, in turn, releases their hold over us, and we start the journey to freedom.